boltsparts/BOLTS_archive/doc/general/blt-files.md

   docroot: "../"
 ---

-blt files contain most of the basefile independent data.
+blt files contain most of the backend independent data.
 There is one blt file for each each collection, which provides the information about all the classes of the collection.